-In Testimony Whereof, names this day of
+In Testimony Whereof, names this day of we hereunto affix our

 Dist.
 Superintendent Gen. Superintendent

 Dist.
 Secretary Gen. Secretary

 Section 207-Certificate of Ordination as Deaconess

 Praying that her labors may be blessed to the salvation of many souls, we commend her to the keeping of God.